Transition from ISO 9001:2008 to ISO 9001:2015

 Customer Property (section 7.5.4 in ISO 9001:2008)

 Preventive Action (section 8.5.3 in ISO 9001:2008)

-Most would consider the updates to the ISO 9001 documentation to be the biggest step in the transition process.
-The 9001Simplified system makes this step particularly easy on you as our ISO 9001:2015 Upgrade Package contains all new procedures, forms and flowcharts in form of templates with detailed customization instructions; the package also contains step-by-step instructions on any necessary modifications to your existing ISO 9001 documentation in order to allow you to keep changes to a minimum.
+Many would consider the updates to the ISO 9001 documentation to be the biggest step in the transition process.
+The 9001Simplified System makes this step particularly easy on you as our ISO 9001:2015 Upgrade Package contains all new procedures, forms and flowcharts in form of templates with detailed customization instructions.
+Importantly, the package also contains step-by-step instructions on any necessary modifications to your existing ISO 9001 documentation in order to allow you to keep changes to a minimum.

 Carefully review the changes that you made to your ISO 9001 documentation and jot down who will be affected by the changes.
 Risk-based thinking, for example, will somewhat impact all managers.